History of VPI Industries Inc.

 The introduction of the Aries, later the Scout and then the Scoutmaster, and then finally the Super Scoutmaster brought our company into new areas of business and manufacturing while at the same time increased our sales.
 Most VPI turntables regardless of vintage are upgradeable.
 VPI manufactures a variety of turntables which range in price and available options, as well as the JMW tonearm series, the SDS and three record cleaning machines.

-Our latest product was the 30th Anniversary “Classic” Turntable.
+Thhe 30th anniversary product was the “Classic” Turntable.
 It is the culmination of thirty years of work and the beginning of a new generation of turntables.
 Simple, mechanically correct, low in cost, and excellent at extracting the excitement locked in those vinyl grooves.

 Sheila and Harry’s sonic philosophy is to reproduce the dynamics of live music in one’s home, and that the illusion of reality cannot be duplicated without convincing resolution of low-level detail, along with a natural sense of acoustic space.
 We use live concerts, reel-to-reel tapes, and a Yamaha Disclavier grand piano as sonic references.
 Mathew is the trombone and piano player in our family, Jonathan was the guitarist, playing both the acoustic and electric guitar.
 And Harry played the accordion in his youth.